Abhishek-31/Abhishek-31.github.io/_posts/2019-01-20-FreeCodeCamp.md

 It does not removes the elemeents and thus it lacks in third argument.
 The element at second argument is not taken into consideration

+ Concat function will take arr1.concat(arr2) and will return concatenated array without mmodifying any of them.

+        Difference between push and concat is that concat does not alter the original array whereas push modifies the original array anf=d also, push([5,6,7]) will give [arr_contents,[5,6,7]];
+        wherease concat will give[arr_contents,5,6,7];   and this just returns this.
+This does not mean that value will chan